ralphjsmit/filament/docs/03-resources/07-managing-relationships.md

 }
 ```

-### Handling soft deletes
+### Handling soft-deletes

 By default, you will not be able to interact with deleted records in the relation manager.
-If you'd like to add functionality to restore, force delete and filter trashed records in your relation manager, use the `--soft-deletes` flag when generating the relation manager:
+If you'd like to add functionality to restore, force-delete and filter trashed records in your relation manager, use the `--soft-deletes` flag when generating the relation manager:

 ```bash
 php artisan make:filament-relation-manager CategoryResource posts title --soft-deletes
 ```

-You can find out more about soft deleting [here](#deleting-records).
+You can find out more about soft-deleting [here](#deleting-records).

 ## Listing related records